Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 computed from $n_{\rm inv}$ test samples.
 With sufficiently large $n_{\rm inv}$, one can use ${\rm MSE}_{\rm inv} $ to monitor the inversion error of the reverse process and enhance numerical accuracy when needed.
-It was empirically shown in \cite{xu2022jko} that the inversion error computed on testing samples (though all the $N$ blocks) can be made small towards the floating-point precision in the neural-ODE model, and keeping the inversion error small is crucial for the success of the JKO flow network, which can also be seen from our theoretical results.
+It was empirically shown in \cite{xu2022jko} that the inversion error computed on testing samples (though all the $N$ blocks) can be made small towards the floating-point precision in the neural-ODE model.

+The inversion error objective \eqref{eq:assump-inv-error} resembles the ``cycle consistency'' loss in Cycle-GAN \cite{zhu2017unpaired}.
+Our theory in Section \ref{subsec:theory-with-inv} suggests that keeping the inversion error small is crucial for the success of generating a close-to-data distribution $\tilde q_0$ in the reverse process.
+Thus, there may be benefits by introducing the objective \eqref{eq:assump-inv-error} as a regularization in the training of flow-based models, similar to the cycle consistency mechanisms in the GAN literature.